microsoft/finops-toolkit/docs-mslearn/framework/optimize/rates.md

 ---
-title: Managing commitment-based discounts
+title: Rate optimization
-description: This article helps you understand the managing commitment-based discounts capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+description: This article helps you understand the rate optimization capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
 author: bandersmsft
 ms.author: banders
-ms.date: 06/12/2024
+ms.date: 07/14/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: micflan
-# customer intent: As a FinOps practitioner, I want to understand the managing commitment-based discounts capability so that I can implement it in the Microsoft Cloud.
+# customer intent: As a FinOps practitioner, I want to understand the rate optimization capability so that I can implement that in the Microsoft cloud.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
-# Managing commitment-based discounts
+# Rate optimization

-This article helps you understand the managing commitment-based discounts capability within the FinOps Framework and how to implement that in the Microsoft Cloud.
+This article helps you understand the rate optimization capability within the FinOps Framework and how to implement that in the Microsoft Cloud.

 <br>

 ## Definition

-**Managing commitment-based discounts is the practice of obtaining reduced rates on cloud services by committing to a certain level of usage or spend over a specific period.**
+**Rate otpimization is the practice of obtaining reduced rates on cloud services, often by committing to a certain level of usage or spend over a specific period.**

 Review daily usage and cost trends to estimate how much you expect to use or spend over the next one to five years.
 Use [Forecasting](../quantify/forecasting.md) and account for future plans.